nansencenter/nextsim/README_docker.md

 The Docker image is built based on recipes in a `Dockerfile`.
 NeXtSIM repository contains a Dockerfile for compiling the model code.
 This Dockerfile is based on another image `nextsim_base` openly available at Docker hub.
-The Dockerfile for nextsim_base is locate in [nextsim-env](https://github.com/nansencenter/nextsim-env) repo.
+The Dockerfile for nextsim_base is located in [nextsim-env](https://github.com/nansencenter/nextsim-env) repo.

 To build an image you need to clone the repository, go to nextsim directory and run the following